01 Mar National Gallery of Australia

 National Gallery of Australia, located in Canberra, is the Commonwealth of Australia’s national cultural institution for the visual arts.
 In late 2015, the Gallery established a new department of Contemporary Art Practice – Global with a brief to collect and exhibit works of art created post-2000.
 With this renewed purpose to engage with the contemporary moment, the Gallery has developed an ambitious program of contemporary acquisitions, exhibitions, displays and events that will re-shape the institution, increase support of living artists, and expand the nature of its collection.

-From 2018 to 2020, The Balnaves Foundation is supporting the Balnaves Contemporary Interventions Series.
+From 2018 to 2020, The Balnaves Foundation is supporting the Balnaves Contemporary Series.
 The Series involves contemporary artists disrupting and transforming spaces throughout the Gallery, presenting daring, large-scale experiences and re-imagine the concept of an art gallery.

-Balnaves Contemporary Intervention Series 2: Jess Johnson and Simon Ward runs from 4 May to 26 August 2018, Contemporary Galleries.
+Balnaves Contemporary Series 2: Jess Johnson and Simon Ward runs from 4 May to 26 August 2018, Contemporary Galleries.

 Find out more about National Gallery of Australia here.